PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Maneuverability

 Shorter kayaks (10-12 feet) turn easier in tight spots.
 My 11.5-foot ATAK navigates creeks better than longer touring models.
+Consider a pedal drive kayak for hands-free positioning in current.

 Durability